 All well locations will be surveyed by a California state-licensed land surveyor.
 Horizontal locations and elevations at each sample location will be determined and will be measured using a datum common with previously surveyed site wells.
-Elevation will be surveyed relative to MSL.
-The survey will also capture relevant site features such as pre-existing nearby groundwater monitoring wells, fence lines, curbs, sidewalks, and streets.
+Elevation will be surveyed relative to mean sea level (MSL).
+The survey will also capture relevant site features such as pre-existing nearby groundwater monitoring wells, fencelines, curbs, sidewalks, and streets.